albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 A yellow wind arrow and labels for the situation around the user aircraft can be displayed on the top center of the map.
-The displayed labels for aircraft can be configured in the dialog ``Options`` on :ref:`map-display-labels`.
+The displayed labels for aircraft can be configured in the options dialog on page :ref:`options-map-labels`.
 No labels are shown for ship traffic.

 See :ref:`vehicles-legend` for details about the aircraft type.